 During IOP4 the atmospheric structure inside the crater basin underwent a complete cycle progressing sequentially through the overflow initiation, cold air intrusion, bifurcation, warm air intrusion, second bifurcation and second cold air intrusion phases.
 A two-dimensional conceptual model of the mean structure of the cold air intrusion, bifurcation and warm air intrusion phases on a vertical cross section through the crater basin is given in Fig. 14 by combining analyses from Section 4.
 One must keep in mind when reviewing the figure that the flow is often non-stationary and that three-dimensional aspects of the atmospheric structure enhanced by the clockwise shifting of wind directions with elevation in the approaching flow are not addressed.

-While the present study benefitted from a comprehensive data set, there are data weaknesses that limit confidence in the some aspects of the analyses.
+While the present study benefitted from a comprehensive data set, there are data weaknesses that limit confidence in some aspects of the analyses.
 It is hoped that these weaknesses can be overcome with additional numerical simulations and field studies.
 Some scientific questions need further investigation.
 First, is detrainment occurring at the top of the cold air intrusion?
 This concept receives support from numerical and laboratory simulations, but observations are insufficient to verify this.
 Second, is the super-adiabatic, along-slope temperature profile produced by turbulent mixing within the flowing CAI?
 Third, what are the relative roles in enhancement of CAI winds during the WAI phase of downward momentum transport and enhanced negative buoyancy caused by local warming (Doswell and Markowski 2003; Peters 2016) adjacent to the slope?
 The speed increase during the WAI phase is not accompanied by a change in the upwind-downwind rim temperature difference (Fig. 10), so that this cannot be the appropriate negative buoyancy reference.
 Fourth, is the predominant two-wave pattern inside the crater forced by the terrain wavelength/amplitude?
 Fifth, to what extent is the WAI produced by the interaction of the approaching flow above the crater with the effective topography (Armi and Mayr 2015) of the crater?

 Following the overflow initiation phase the succession of atmospheric structures inside the crater basin appear to be an atmospheric analog to hydraulic flow features occurring in flumes and weirs as illustrated in many fluid mechanics textbooks (e.g., Massey 2006) or over seamounts in oceans or lakes (Armi and Farmer 2002).
 They bear similarities to other atmospheric "hydraulic" flows over mountains in which bifurcations, cavities and strong surface winds have been noted (Winters and Armi 2014).
 The 170 m topographic relief of the crater basin naturally produces weaker surface winds than are reported in downslope windstorms in higher relief locations.
 They may, nonetheless, provide an analogue to these larger scale flows.
 It is important to note that the strong winds at the foot of the inner sidewall in all structural phases of IOP4 occur when cold, negatively buoyant air descends the inner sidewall and that the strongest flows produce hydraulic jumps.
 The stronger winds in IOP4 relative to IOP7 (W17) occurred when a mesoscale flow developed above the plain that had a wind component in the same direction as the thermally driven downslope flow on the underlying plain.
 The continuously growing SBL depth on the plain was of major importance in initiating the cold air intrusion and bifurcation phases, but the increasing strength of the wind above the plain SBL then assumed increasing importance in initiating the WAI phase.